 Peniche: The Wave Machine That Never Stops

 Peniche offers a completely different energy than polished Ericeira.
 This gritty, authentic fishing town sits on a peninsula that juts into the Atlantic, creating beaches that face multiple directions.
-The superpower here is that when wind makes one side messy, it’s almost guaranteed to be clean on the other.
-This makes Peniche one of the world’s most consistent surf zones.
+When wind makes one side messy, it’s almost guaranteed to be clean on the other.

 • Baleal & Cantinho da Baia: Here’s the flip side that makes Peniche so complete.
-This long bay connecting the mainland to Baleal island faces north and stays protected from large westerly swells, offering smaller, manageable waves perfect for learning.
-Surf schools can almost always find a safe, fun spot for lessons here.
+This long bay connecting the mainland to Baleal island faces north and stays protected from large westerly swells.

 portugal surfing a guide to europes best waves 3